Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Let’s Build a Solution Together}{\text{}}}$

 I am actively seeking collaboration with international academic institutions, researchers, and donors to scientifically validate and scale the "Therapeutic Education" model.
-My goal is to transform this Ukrainian-born innovation into a global public good.
+My goal is to transform this Ukrainian-born cognitive recovery tool for children in wartime into a global public good.

 **I bring to our partnership:**
 *   A proven, operational technology platform ready for research.